-- (d) Any decision, order, or requirement of the Commission, or of a duly designated division thereof, shall become effective 30 days after it is served on the parties thereto, unless the Commission provides for such decision, order, or requirement, or any applicable rule. to become effective at an earlier date.
-Any interested party to a decision, order or requirement of a duly designated division of the Commission may petition the Commission for rehearing, reargument, or other reconsideration, subject to such rules and limitations as the Commission may establish.
+(d) Any decision, order, or requirement of the Com. (d) Any decision, or det, or and division thereof, shall become effective 30 days after it is served on the par. become effective so tays of the particles for such ties thereto, unless the Commission provides for such decision, order, or requirement, or any applicable rule, to become effective at an earlier date.
+Any interested party to a decision, order or requirement of a duly de ignated division of the Commission may petition the Commission for rehearing, reargument, or other reconsideration, subject to such rules and limitations as the Commission may establish.
 If the Commission finds that a decision, order, or requirement presents a matter of general transportation importance, or if it finds that clear and convincing new evidence has been presented or that changed circumstances exist which would materially affect such decision, order, or requirement, the Commission may reconsider such decision, order, or requirement, and it may, in its discretion, stay the effective date of such decision, order, or requirement.
-If the Commission reconsiders a decision, order, or requirement, it must complete the process and issue its final order not more than 120 days after the date on which it grants the application for reconsideration. - (e) The Commission may, in its discretion, extend any time period set forth in this paragraph for a period of not more than 90 days, if a majority of the Commissioners, by public vote, agree to such extension.
-The Commission shall submit an annual report in writing to each House of Congress setting forth each extension granted pursuant to this subdivision (classified by the type of proceeding involved), and stating the reasons for each such extension and the duration thereof. - (f) In extraordinary situations in which an extension granted pursuant to subdivision (e) is not sufficient to allow for completion of necessary proceedings, the Commission may, in its discretion, grant a further extension if- - (i) a majority of the Commissioners, by public vote, agree to such further extension; and - (ii) not less than 15 days prior to expiration of the extension granted pursuant to subdivision (e), the Commission reports in writing to the Congress that such further extension has been granted, together with- - (A) a full explanation of the reasons for such further extension; - (B) the anticipated duration of such further extension; - (C) the issues involved in the matter before the Commission; and - (D) the names of personnel of the Commission working on such matter. - (g) The Commission may, at any time upon its own initiative, on grounds of material error, new evidence, or substantially changed circumstances- - (i) reopen any proceeding; - (ii) grant rehearing, reargument, or reconsideration with respect to any decision, order, or requirement; and - (iii) reverse, modify, or change any decision, order, or requirement.
+If the Commission reconsiders a decision, order, or requirement, it must complete the process and issue its final order not more than 120 days after the date on which it grants the application for reconsideration.

+(e) The Commission may, in its discretion, extend any time period set forth in this paragraph for a period of not more than 90 days, if a majority of the Commissioners, by public vote, agree to such extension.
+The Commission shall submit an annual report in writing to each House of Congress setting forth each extension granted pursuant to this subdivision (classified by the type of proceeding involved), and stating the reasons for each such extension and the duration thereof.

+(f) In extraordinary situations in which an extension granted pursuant to subdivision (e) is not sufficient to allow for completion of necessary proceedings, the Commission may, in its discretion, grant a further extension if-

+(i) a majority of the Commissioners, by public vote, agree to such further extension; and

+(ii) not less than 15 days prior to expiration of the extension granted pursuant to subdivision (e), the Commission reports in writing to the Congress that such further extension has been granted, together with-

+(A) a full explanation of the reasons for such further extension;

+(B) the anticipated duration of such further extension;

+(C) the issues involved in the matter before the Commission; and

+(D) the hames of personnel of the Commission working on such matter.

+(g) The Commission may, at any time upon its own initiative, on grounds of material error, new evidence, or substantially changed circumstances---

+(i) reopen any proceeding;

+(ii) grant rehearing, reargument, or reconsideration with respect to any decision, order, or requirement; and and reconsideration based upon material error. new evidence, or substantially changed circumstances.

+(iii) reverse, modify, or change any decision, order, or requirement.

-The Commission may establish rules allowing interested parties to petition for leave to request reopening and reconsideration based upon material error, new evidence, or substantially changed circumstances.
+The Commission may establish rules allowing interested parties to petition for leave to request reopening